Medically Reviewed by Minesh Khatri, MD on June 08, 2020

 Risk Factors You Can't Control

 White men have a greater risk for kidney stones than other groups, starting in the 40s.
 Women see their risk rise in the 50s.
 And your odds also go up if you have a family history of kidney stones.
-Certain medical conditions can boost the risk -- high blood pressure, gout, urinary tract infections -- but treating or controlling these conditions generally helps prevent stone formation.
+Certain medical conditions can boost the risk -- high blood pressure, gout, urinary tract infections, certain kidney conditions such as polycystic kidney disease -- but treating or controlling these conditions generally helps prevent stone formation.

 Soldiers at Risk